grdw/lorikeet/_posts/2018-01-20-johnny-almond-music-machine-patent-pending.md

   <sr>https://www.discogs.com/Johnny-Almond-Music-Machine-Patent-Pending/release/2227059</sr>.
 What initially triggered
   my interest in this record - which is the case with a lot of records in my collection - is the beautiful cover art.
-The cover art is made by David Anstey - a cover artist who worked for Decca and it's sub-labels.
+The cover art is made by David Anstey - a cover artist who worked for Decca and it's sub-labels <sr>https://www.discogs.com/artist/1827361-David-Anstey</sr>.
 </p>

 <p>
-  It all starts of with the track 'Ensingle'.
+  It all starts off with the track 'Ensingle'.
 A track which features a typical hammond organ lead and an oddly satisfying layering of alto and tenor sax.
 After about 30 seconds into this track it switches over to a very nice flute piece and dartles between these two